piskvorky/gensim/README.txt

 Installation
 ------------

-gensim depends on NumPy and Scipy, two Python packages for scientific computing.
+Gensim depends on NumPy and Scipy, two Python packages for scientific computing.
 You need to have them installed prior to using gensim; if you don't have them yet, you can get them from <http://www.scipy.org/Download>.